nadlambino/laravel-uploadable/README.md

 Alternatively, you can statically call the `beforeSavingUploadUsing` method and pass a closure.
 The closure will receive the same parameters as the `beforeSavingUpload` method.
 Just make sure that you call this method before creating or updating the uploadable model.
+Also, `beforeSavingUploadUsing` has the higher precedence than the `beforeSavingUpload` allowing you to override it when needed.

 ```php
 Post::beforeSavingUploadUsing(function (Upload $upload, Post $model) use ($value) {